awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_TABLE_INFO.md

 Shows summary information for tables in the database\.
 The view filters system tables and shows only user\-defined tables\.

-You can use the SVV\_TABLE\_INFO view to diagnose and address table design issues that can influence query performance, including issues with compression encoding, distribution keys, sort style, data distribution skew, table size, and statistics\.
+You can use the SVV\_TABLE\_INFO view to diagnose and address table design issues that can influence query performance\.
+This includes issues with compression encoding, distribution keys, sort style, data distribution skew, table size, and statistics\.
 The SVV\_TABLE\_INFO view doesn't return any information for empty tables\.

 The SVV\_TABLE\_INFO view summarizes information from the [STV\_BLOCKLIST](r_STV_BLOCKLIST.md), [STV\_NODE\_STORAGE\_CAPACITY](r_STV_NODE_STORAGE_CAPACITY.md),  [STV\_TBL\_PERM](r_STV_TBL_PERM.md), and [STV\_SLICES](r_STV_SLICES.md) system tables and from the [PG\_DATABASE](https://www.postgresql.org/docs/8.0/static/catalog-pg-database.html), [PG\_ATTRIBUTE](https://www.postgresql.org/docs/8.0/static/catalog-pg-attribute.html), [PG\_CLASS](https://www.postgresql.org/docs/8.0/static/catalog-pg-class.html), [PG\_NAMESPACE](https://www.postgresql.org/docs/8.0/static/catalog-pg-namespace.html), and [PG\_TYPE](https://www.postgresql.org/docs/8.0/static/catalog-pg-type.html) catalog tables\.

 SVV\_TABLE\_INFO is visible only to superusers\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.
-To permit a user to query the view, grant SELECT privilege on SVV\_TABLE\_INFO to the user\.
+To permit a user to query the view, grant SELECT permission on SVV\_TABLE\_INFO to the user\.

 ## Table columns<a name="SVV_TABLE_INFO-table-columns"></a>